mcavallo/grunt-manifest-concat/README.md

 ### require

-It can be specified either by using a string that contains the path or by providing an object:
+Inserts the contents of a file.
+If a file is required multiple times It will only appear once.
+It can be specified either by using a `string` that contains the path or by providing an `object`:

 ```
 {